mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    >>> job_dir  # output will vary based on reader's date/time/OS
    WindowsPath('outputs/2021-10-21/10-36-23')

-The contents of this directory consists of: the log-file that our app wrote, a ``.hydra`` directory that details the configurations of this particular job, and a log-file written by Hydra.
+The contents of this directory consists of: the log-file that our application wrote, a ``.hydra`` directory that details the configurations of this particular job, and a log-file written by Hydra.